 Legend A: Median length.

 Enriched GO terms in the up-regulated genes included oxidation/reduction processes, integral membrane components, transmembrane transport and response to stress.
 One of the oxidation/reduction genes is superoxide dismutase.
-Several metal transporters, including copper and iron transporters are also up-regulated.
-Two of the three genes predicted to be copper transporters were up-regulated.
-Cellular component membrane GO terms are dramatically over-represented ( p < 10-4).
+Several metal transporters, including two copper and iron transporters are also up-regulated, as was found in the most highly up-regulated genes.
+Cellular component GO terms associated with cell membranes are dramatically over-represented ( p < 10-4).
 In addition, 90/404 up-regulated genes have at least one predicted transmembrane domain, compared to 921/5403 total genes (p <0.05).
 However, there is no difference in the proportion of up-regulated genes compared to all genes with a predicted signal peptide.

 Another approach to functional prediction is to compare the amino acid sequence to known three dimensional models (Kelly).
 This approach identified 300 functional annotations in the up-regulated young spherule genes, 108 of which have no PFAM description.
 Some of the up-regulated genes are predicted to code for dynein, toxins, transposon proteins and a peptidyl-prolyl cis/trans isomerase.

 There are twice as many down-regulated genes in young spherules than are up-regulated, so many genes that are expressed well in mycelial are expressed poorly in spherules.
-Down-regulated genes were enriched for cytochrome p450 superfamily, transcription factors and oxireductase GO terms.
+Down-regulated genes were enriched for the cytochrome p450 superfamily, transcription factors and oxireductase GO terms.
 There are only five transcription factors up-regulated in day 2 spherules but 30 are down-regulated.

 3.2 Comparison to previous studies in C. immitis

 The RNA used in this study has previously been analyzed by microarray (Viriyakosol).
-The microarray study found that 246 genes (2.5% of the total) of were up-regulated more than 2(log2) in young spherules.
+The microarray study found that 246 genes (2.5% of the total) of were up-regulated more than 2log2 in young spherules.
 The number of differentially expressed genes in the current RNASeq analysis was significantly larger; 8% were up-regulated and 16% were down-regulated.
 However, 69% of the differentially expressed genes identified in the microarray study were also differentially expressed in this RNASeq study.
 Similar results were seen with the down-regulated genes.
 Microarray analysis identified 471 down-regulated genes compared to 850 identified by RNAseq; 69% of the genes identified by microarray were also down-regulated using RNAseq analysis.
-These results suggest that the two techniques yield similar, but not identical results.
+These results suggest that the RNASeq is the more sensitive technique for determining differential expression but differences observed in microarray tend to be found in RNASeq too.

 GO enrichment analysis of the up- and down-regulated genes were similar in the two studies.
 Up-regulated genes in the microarray study were enriched for oxidation-reduction processes followed by terms for sulfate and sulfite biosynthesis.
 Enrichment of metal transporter and homeostasis genes was not seen.
 However, GO analysis of the down-regulated genes in the microarray study revealed enrichment of transcription factors.
 One finding of the microarray study was that 25 protein kinase genes were down-regulated in spherules.
-In the current study, 16 of these genes were found to be down-regulated.
+In the current RNNASeq study, 16 of these genes were found to be down-regulated.

 Whiston has previously published a study comparing C. immitis spherules (day 4 maturity) to mycelia.
 Reanalyzing Whiston’s data using our pipeline found that 902 genes were differentially expressed by at least 1log2 spherule/mycelia FC in both studies.
 The FC values for differentially expressed genes in both studies are compared in Figure 2.
 There is a positive correlation between the two studies (73% of the genes are in the same quadrants) but there are also obvious exceptions.
 The difference in spherule maturity may account for some of these disparities.